fluent-plugins-nursery/fluent-plugin-systemd/README.md

 ## Common Issues

-> ### When I look at fluentd logs, everything looks fine but no journal logs are read
+> ### When I look at fluentd logs, everything looks fine but no journal logs are read ?

 This is commonly caused when the user running fluentd does not have the correct permissions to read the systemd journal.

 According to the [systemd documentation](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html):
 > Journal files are, by default, owned and readable by the "systemd-journal" system group but are not writable.
 Adding a user to this group thus enables her/him to read the journal files.

+> ### How can I deal with multi-line logs ?

+Ideally you want to ensure that your logs are saved to the systemd journal as a single entry regardless of how many lines they span.

+It is possible for applications to naively support this (but only if they have tight integration with systemd it seems) see: https://github.com/systemd/systemd/issues/5188.

+Typically you would not be able to this, so another way is to configure your logger to replace newline characters with something else.
+See this blog post for an example configuring a Java logging library to do this https://fabianlee.org/2018/03/09/java-collapsing-multiline-stack-traces-into-a-single-log-event-using-spring-backed-by-logback-or-log4j2/

+Another strategy would be to use a plugin like [fluent-plugin-concat](https://github.com/fluent-plugins-nursery/fluent-plugin-concat) to combine multi line logs into a single event, this is more tricky though because you need to be able to identify the first and last lines of a multi line message with a regex.

 ## Dependencies